knoxville-utilities-board/OpenMTR.github.io_2018/_posts/2018-03-28-post-presentation-update.md

 tags: Updates
 ---

 Last week was our midterm presentation and it went wonderful!
 Nobody got ridiculously lost, at least as far as I could tell, and our instructor seemed to be very impressed with everything we have accomplished so far.
-Everyone did a great job explaining the work they have put in, they systems they have used and how they accomplished their task.
+Everyone did a great job explaining the work they have put in, the systems they have used and how they accomplished their task.

 For this coming week here is a breakdown of what the team will be working on.
 We hope you are just as excited as we are to see this through, and I suspect that since you are still reading our updates that you probably are!

-- Matt will be working close with Brian and Nick this week, to make sure both sides are syncing up well and running smoothly as well as checking in with Alan and Todd on there tasks since time is of the essence.
+- Matt will be working close with Brian and Nick this week  to make sure both sides are syncing up well and running smoothly.
+He will also be checking in with Alan and Todd on there tasks since time is of the essence.

 - Alan is working on the final report for our professor.
 It is a big undertaking as it